dpriskorn/wikibase-backend/OPENCODE-INSTRUCTIONS.md

 - Store full S3 revision schema with metadata, entity data nested under "entity" field
 - /raw/ endpoint returns full revision schema, /entity/ endpoint extracts nested entity
 - after each edit lets use vulture using ./run-vulture.sh to check for dead code
+- generally one class per file for all classes with at least 1 method

 # Current task
+create interal representation based on wikibase json that we can build rdf from later